risk-first/website/menagerie/Dependency-Risk.md

 [Dependency Risk](Dependency-Risk) is the risk you take on whenever you have a dependency on something (or someone) else.   <!-- tweet-end -->

-One simple example could be that the software service you write might depend on hardware to run on:  If the server goes down, the service goes down too.
+One simple example could be that the software service you write might depend on hardware to run on:  if the server goes down, the service goes down too.
 In turn, the server depends on electricity from a supplier, as well as a network connection from a provider.
 If either of these dependencies aren't met, the service is out of commission.

 Dependencies can be on _events_, _people_, _teams_, _work_, _processes_, _software_, _services_, _money_ and pretty much _any resource_, and while every project will need some of those, they also _add risk_ to any project because the reliability of the project itself is now a function involving the reliability of the dependency.